Within This Page

 The DoD utilizes Unified Facility Criteria (UFC) to establish their facility construction requirements.
 The two overarching security engineering UFCs are UFC 4-020-01 DoD Security Engineering Planning Manual and UFC 4-010-01 DoD Minimum Antiterrorism Standards for Buildings.
 The DoD Security Engineering Planning Manual is the starting point and, based on the risk to and value of the asset, drives the application of the DoD Minimum Antiterrorism Standards for Buildings and any additional protective construction over and above the minimum standards.
 The planning manual implements a risk based model that ranks 14 rating factors to determine the level of protection required for each of 13 aggressors (threats).
 Those rating factors include asset value, asset replaceable, military impact of loss, political sensitivity, related value, location, public profile, accessibility, availability, mobility of asset, recognizable value to aggressor, law enforcement presence, perceived success, threat level, local history, terrorist capability, terrorist environment, and terrorist activity.
 All these factors are scored to determine the level of protection.
 Regardless of the risk and value of the asset, DoD has directed that all occupied facilities must receive a baseline level of protection for its employees, contractors and dependents in order to protect against mass casualties.
 Therefore assets that score less than 0.5 in asset value or threat likelihood must only comply with the baseline protective requirements in the UFC 4-010-01 DoD Minimum Antiterrorism Standards for Buildings.
 These two UFCs and other supporting security engineering UFCs can be found on the Whole Building Design Guide, Federal Facility Criteria - Department of Defense section.

-Recent DEPSECDEF issued new direction for the security of off installation leased facilities.
-Effective 7 Dec.
-2012 off installation leased facilities for DoD must follow the Interagency Security Committee (ISC) The Risk Management Process for Federal Facilities.
-This change is intended to reduce the cost of leased facilities, eliminate relocation cost, align with other federal agency security requirements and make it easier to obtain commercial leased space.
+For off installation leased DoD facilities for DoD must follow the Interagency Security Committee (ISC) The Risk Management Process for Federal Facilities.
+This exception is intended to reduce the cost of leased facilities, eliminate relocation cost, align with other federal agency security requirements and make it easier to obtain commercial leased space.

 Department of Veterans Affairs (VA)